11 Innovative Talent Attraction Strategies: How to Secure Top Talent

 Millennials and Gen Z value companies that demonstrate sustainable practices and social responsibility.

-Actions for Sustainability & CSR:
+Actions for sustainability & CSR:

 • Offer sustainable benefits like public transport subsidies, bike leasing, or eco-friendly cafeterias.